Carreau/phd-dissertation/parts/roleofactin.rst

 .. todo: MyoV OOcyte Maria ?

+.. _fig-myosin:
 .. figure:: /figs/figure-16-54a.jpg
     :alt: "Schematic of a myosin II motor"
     :width: 70%

-    A schematic of a dimer of myosin motors with the example of Myosin II.
+    Schematic of a dimer of myosin motors with the example of Myosin II.
     Each of the myosin monomer is colored in a different shade of green.
 From Right to Left, the myosin head, with the N terminal, is the part of the myosin that binds to the actin filaments.
 The